mrarthurwhite/mrarthurwhite.github.io/_posts/2020-03-17-why_i_am_not_calculating_and_the_importance_of_dress_code.markdown

 In light of the above, I would like to say that despite my admiration for the profession and subject and the people perhaps I am not like such folk .
 I am not calculating at all so I did not expect to be good at mathematics but I did end up being good for some reason.
 However, I am not exactly proud to share that trait with people from over crowded, over populated developing parts of the world who ace math tests because their lifestyle, culture , geography , diet renders them as sharpened instruments unfit for love (or something higher) but suited to solving some problem.
 Why live as an eye sore or an offense to the fair & beautiful & good in some club or cult of the improper ?

 I was ushered into it by improper advice of some neighbors and then by the Dean of Engineering while I yearned for higher ideas & outlooks.
-To those who are undecided about a field of study : go to the department of that field or the workplace and see the people : are they beautiful? are they sweet & nice & kind ? do they dress well ? are they loving towards one another and the world? do they speak only wholesome words or is their language littered with epithets like "crud" and "git"?
+To those who are undecided about a field of study : go to the department of that field or the workplace and see the people : are they beautiful? are they sweet & nice & kind ? do they dress well ? are they loving towards one another and the world? do they speak only wholesome words or is their language littered with epithets like "cr-d" and "g-t"?